Shimokita Peninsula: Overview

 Yagen Valley, known for its hot springs.

 Economically, the mainstays of the local economy are commercial fishing, forestry, and seasonal tourism.
 The main commercial centre is the city of Mutsu.
-The village of Rokkasho, at the southern end of Shimokita Peninsula, home to a range of nuclear facilities.
+The village of Rokkasho, at the southern end of Shimokita Peninsula, is home to a range of nuclear facilities.

 In 2012, Japan set a new world record for ocean drilling depth, reaching 2,111 meters below the seafloor off Shimokita Peninsula.

 Since the Eemian interglacial some 125,000 years ago the coast of the eastern tip of the peninsula has been uplifted on average 0.14–0.25 meters every thousand years (m/kyr).
 Slightly to the west the a north-facing sandy coast has uplift rates of 0.14–0.23 m/kyr for the same period.
 Further to the west, on top of the trace line of the volcanic front rates over the same period are in the order of 0.09–0.18 m/kyr.
 This uplift is related to the activity of offshore geological faults that has bended strata into an anticline.

 This peninsula is also called "Axe Peninsula" from the shape.